mozillascience/studyGroup/lessons/misc/inkscape-intro/lesson.md

 ## Python extensions

-There may be a problem related to python versions when running extensions.
-Be sure to have Python 2.7 installed, and then specify the interpreter in `~/.config/inkscape/preferences.xml`
+There may be a problem related to python versions when running some extensions.
+If an extension has raises a syntax error, be sure to have Python 2.7 installed, and then specify the interpreter in `~/.config/inkscape/preferences.xml`

+On my system (Mac OSX), Python 2.7 was located at `/usr/bin/python2.7`.
 The interpreter option will likely not be there initially.

 ```